 Please review our WordPress Theme Update Policy.

-Each Managed WordPress Hosting and Support plan includes a specified number of free site migrations, as follows:
+Each Managed WordPress Hosting and Support plan includes free site migration from your current host.

 Once you have completed your hosting service sign up and your service has been activated, you can request your free migration(s) by completing the Migration Request form.